thibault0712/Marienbad/readme.md

 ## Game Rules

 Marienbad is a strategic game where players take turns removing sticks from different rows.
-The player who removes the last stick loses the game.
+The player who removes the last stick won the game.

 ## Features